 Religious education is broadly based on Christian beliefs but also aims to develop pupils’ awareness and recognition of other religions and cultures.
 Parents have a right to withdraw their child from all or part of the religious education programme or from collective worship (assembly) if they so wish.
 Alternative arrangements will then be made, in consultation with the parents.

-PSHE is taught as a discreet subject on a weekly basis within each Key Stage at Thomas Bewick School and topics are chosen to reflect the age, needs and diverse ability range of our pupils.
 Opportunities to further our pupils’ development in PSHE are embedded within many other subjects and are a focus of school assemblies, special events and curriculum themed weeks.
-There are also some occasions where teachers feel it necessary to teach an element of PSHE in relation to individual pupil need and this is usually planned with input from parents and relevant multi-agency professionals.
-A wealth of enrichment activities provided through our after school club programme, links with the local community, educational visits, overseas residential trips and our half termly ‘Super Skill’ focus further compliment and support the PSHE curriculum.
+This is in line with established good practice in PSHE, using a spiral curriculum and developing on themes previously encountered.
+A wealth of enrichment activities provided through our after school club programme, links with the local community, educational visits and overseas residential trips further complement and support our PSHE curriculum..

 The purpose of our PSHE curriculum at Thomas Bewick School is to equip pupils with the knowledge, skills and positive attitudes to: